Best pharmacy colleges in Delhi NCR

 Pharmacy Education in India: Past, Present and Future

-Pharmacy education in India has undergone significant change in last couple of decades.
+Pharmacy education from Best pharmacy colleges in Delhi NCR in India has undergone significant change in last couple of decades.
 In India, the profession of pharmacy is still in its developing stages and is yet to bloom to its fullest extent.
 Here the pharmacist performs job of a drug seller and does not practice the profession independently and depends on a doctor who is the decision maker.
 To cater to these needs presently, B. Pharm. and M. Pharm. is available and D. Pharm. being the minimum requirement.
 But all these higher courses are regular courses and the practicing pharmacist may not getanopportunityto attend the college.
 With advancement in every field, the profession of pharmacy has also witnessed tremendous changes.
 The community expects more professional services from pharmacists and not as just drug sellers.
-India being one of the developing
+India being one of the developing.

 Best College for B.Pharm in Delhi NCR